pankajagrawal16/py_cdk/README.md

-# Welcome to your CDK Python project!
+# Welcome to your CDK Python project for POC on event bridge!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`py_cdk_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`py_cdk_stack`) which contains an POC on setting up event bridge and schemas

 The `cdk.json` file tells the CDK Toolkit how to execute your app.